blockadesystems/embargo/readme.md

 The project is still in the early stages of development and is not ready for production use.

 This is a simple secrets storage system.
 It is built using Golang.
 The data in Embargo is encrypted using AES-256-GCM encryption.
 The API is not compatible with any other system, though it is inspired by existing systems.
 The database layer is abstracted in such a way that other databases can be used in the future.
-Today Cassandra and in-memory databases are supported.
+Today Cassandra, Postgresql and in-memory databases are supported.
 If in-memory is used, only one instance of the Embargo can be run.
 If Cassandra is used, multiple instances of the Embargo can be run.

 ## Usage